peet86/apple-books-epub-cleaner/README.md

 - Change the output filename pattern (currently adds `_cleaned`)
 - Remove other unwanted files from EPUBs
 - Change the output directory
 - Add additional processing steps

+## License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) — feel free to use, modify, and share it however you like.
+No complicated rules, no strings attached — just keep the original license and give credit where it’s due.
+Enjoy!